-The Board is of the opinion that the Company has complied with CG Code provisions throughout the year ended 31 December 2016, except for:
+The Board is of the opinion that the Company has complied with the CG Code provisions throughout the year ended 31 December 2017, except for:

 Code provision E.1.2 which requires the chairman of the Board to attend the annual general meeting (“AGM”).
-The Group Executive Chairman was absent from the Company’s AGM on 7 June 2016 (“2016 AGM”) due to health reasons.
-The Managing Director (also Chairman of the executive committee (“Executive Committee”)), the Deputy Managing Director and other Directors, together with the chairmen/members of the audit committee (“Audit Committee”), nomination committee (“Nomination Committee”), remuneration committee (“Remuneration Committee”) and Executive Committee, were present during the meeting to answer Shareholders’ questions regarding activities of the Company and its Board committees (the “Board Committee”); and
+The former Group Executive Chairman was absent from the Company’s AGM held on 23 June 2017 (“2017 AGM”) due to health reasons.
+The Managing Director who was appointed as the Group Executive Chairman after the conclusion of the 2017 AGM (also Chairman of the executive committee (“Executive Committee”)), the Deputy Managing Director and other Directors, together with the chairmen/members of the audit committee (“Audit Committee”), nomination committee (“Nomination Committee”), remuneration committee (“Remuneration Committee”) and Executive Committee, were present during the meeting to answer any Shareholders’ questions regarding activities of the Company and its Board committees (the “Board Committee”); and

 Model Code for Securities Transactions

 Code provision A.6.4 requires directors to comply with the Model Code for Securities Transactions by Directors of Listed Issuers in Appendix 10 of the Listing Rules (the “Model Code”).